lucascranach/cranach-docker/README.md

 # cranach-docker
-Docker Setup for Lukas Cranach Archive
+Docker Setup for Lucas Cranach Archive

 ## Running the build
 Create a copy of the file `example-env` and rename it to `.env`.